 Expenses & Credits

-- Personal attendant care expenses.
+- Personal attendant/facility care expenses

-- Receipts for classroom/school supplies (teachers and early childhood educators).
+- Receipts for classroom/school supplies (teachers and early childhood educators)

 - Union dues not included on your T4 slip

 Depending on your province of residence, you may also need a few other amounts for certain provincial credits or benefit programs.
 As Quebec residents are required to file a separate provincial return, please review this link from Revenu Quebec.

 If at the end of the day you feel a bit overwhelmed trying to make sure you have everything, consider TurboTax Live Assist & Review and get unlimited help and advice as you do your taxes, plus a final review before you file.
 Or, choose TurboTax Live Full Service and have one of our tax experts do your return from start to finish.